Ph.D. University of California, Davis

-My research revolves around institutional change and the role of the state, with a particular emphasis on the intellectual, socio-economic and political currents that shape them.
-One main strand of work concerns public policy and the dynamics of technological innovation.
-A recent co-edited volume explores technology policy and the government's role in the U.S. innovation system; ongoing projects concern innovation and industrial policies in an era of "networked" innovation, green energy innovation, and the dynamics of institutional change.
+My research revolves around institutional change and the role of the state, with a particular emphasis on the intellectual, socio-economic and political currents that help to shape them.
+One main strand of work concerns the dynamics of technological innovation and technology policy.
+A recent co-edited volume explores the government's role in the U.S. innovation system; ongoing projects concern innovation and industrial policies in an era of "networked" innovation, green energy innovation, and institutional change in national innovation systems.
 A second strand of work explores global and historical patterns in government responses to episodes of mass violence, focusing on the questions of how democratic governments explain violent outbreaks, and how they justify the use of police or military force to quell social protest.